Access Remote Data#

 1. Configure your local Application Default Credentials

-2. Add the google-cloud-iam library so Coiled can make an OAuth2 token from your local Application Default Credentials
+2. Install the google-cloud-iam library so Coiled can make an OAuth2 token from your local Application Default Credentials

 3. Use the OAuth2 token in code running on your cluster